GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Drone Operator
 - same as the Black Tusk [variant](#drone-operator), except the speed and health of the suicide drones are increased, they're deployed more often and instantly distance themselves away from the operator to prevent collateral damage
 - drone initial separation speed is based on veterancy
+- doesn't need to have line of sight to be able to target players with her drones (but will still occasionally peek after deploying them if a player is visible)

 #### Mini Tank
 - same as the Black Tusk [variant](#mini-tank), except it can still target you after killing its controller and elites don't fire incendiary grenades